Skip to main content

 • portability,

-• and governed runtime behavior.
+• and runtime governance.

-That redistribution is operationally expensive.
+That redistribution is expensive.

 Closing reflection